 But there’s a $295 annual fee, so you might want to wait until the sales start rolling in to apply for this card.

-Check out cardholder reviews of the American Express® Business Gold Card from the past year.
+Check out our review of the American Express® Business Gold Card to learn more.

 Here’s why: Starting a business can be expensive — there’s no need to spend even more on credit cards.